USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixB_emissions_control.md

  !<Example>    'ALL'         ,'CMAQ_MASKS' ,'ALL',
 /
 ```
 As indicated, the Region Label "EVERYWHERE" is active by default and returns a mask that operates uniformly across the entire domain.
 The "File_Label" field identifies the environment variable in the RunScript that stores the location and name of the file containing the mask.
 The user may modify this to any name they wish as long as it is consistent with the variable name on the RunScript.
-The "Variable on File" field identifies the variable on the input file that stores gridded field to be used for this region.
+The "Variable on File" field identifies the variable on the input file that stores the gridded field to be used for this region.
 Examples are provided for two cases.

-In the first case, a region with label "WATER" is defined and referenced to the variable "OPEN", which is short for *open water*.
+In the first case, a region with label "WATER" is defined and referenced to the variable "OPEN" (which is short for *open water*) in the file 'CMAQ_MASKS' which needs to be defined in the RunScript.
 Using this "WATER" region will apply a scaling rule only for open water grid cells and fractionally along coastlines.
 The second example provides a shortcut for files with many variables that are all desired (e.g. states of the Unites States).
-Rather than listing out all variables on the file and explicitly linking them to "Region Labels", the user can invoke the "All" keyword and all variables will be read and stored with "Region Labels" that equal the names of the variables on the file.
+Rather than listing out all variables on the file and explicitly linking them to "Region Labels", the user can invoke the "ALL" keyword and all variables will be read and stored with "Region Labels" that equal the names of the variables on the file.

 ## B.5 Aerosol Size Distributions
 The treatment of aerosol size distributions in CMAQv5.3 has been updated to be more consistent with the way particle sizes and modes are treated by the National Emission Inventory and in emissions processing tools like SMOKE, MOVES, SPECIATE, and Speciation Tool.
 Specifically, in these tools, aerosol emissions are typically parameterized into two main modes, Fine and Coarse.
 Although the size distribution parameters (i.e. total number, diameter, standard deviation, etc.) for these modes will vary among emission sources, previous versions of CMAQ assumed that all primary fine particles had the same size distribution upon emission.
 Coarse-mode particles were assumed to exhibit a larger diameter but were also uniform across all sources (excluding wind-blown dust and sea spray).

-In CMAQv5.3, users link particle emission surrogates to CMAQ particle species via the Emission Control Namelist.
+In CMAQv5.3, users link particle emission surrogates to CMAQ particle species via the [EmissionScalingRules](CMAQ_UG_appendixB_emissions_control.md#b3-emission-scaling-rules) section of the Emission Control Namelist.
 Examples of default mapping rules can be found in any of the Emission Control Namelists in the CMAQ repository.
 The three lines below assign emissions for all streams for particulate-phase sulfate, ammonium, and nitrate.
 ```
 !
 Region      | Stream Label  |Emission | CMAQ-        |Phase/|Scale |Basis |Op
 !
 Label      |               |Surrogate| Species      |Mode  |Factor|      |